SnSee/work/ic/eda-tools/skill/skill.md

 [示例](./scripts/flow_control.il)

-if, for, foreach, case, while
+if, for, foreach, case, while, case, cond, return

 <a id='procedure-syntax'></a>